sonuraghuwanshi/Keyword-Extractor/README.md

 # Web Crawler (Keyword-Extractor)

 Problem:        Suppose you are given a paragraph and you have to find the topic or keywords of the paragraph.
 Then you have to read the complete paragraph and
 		searching content related to that keyword is more time consuming.

 Idea:		To develop an application that takes the text as input and produce the keywords, not only keywords but data from internet related to those keywords
 		as well

-This software is used to extract the keyword from the given paragraph.
-This is programmed in python using RAKE algorithm.
-After extracting keyword this software search on the internet and give the details about those keywords

-NOTE: - To run this code some additional files are required.

- Don't try to copy because I haven't shared few files.
-If you really want to learn then ping me.
-I will let you know
+Requirement:    Python3

+How this works: This application takes text in the textfield and using RAKE algorithm finds the keywords.
+The keyword with most value is now searched over the internet
+                and application provides the more data about that keyword.

+ [  Wondering how RAKE algorithm works? ]